cultureamp/kestrel/README.md

 If you prefer, you can also model your aggregates in a more functional-programming style using a group of related functions.
-This is useful for when you want more control over how you write your aggregates, for example to utilize the constructor of your class (not possible via interfaces), to only inject a dependency into one of the two command-handling methods, when you don't want to pollute or domain code with loads of generics but still want rich types, or if you simply just prefer thinking in functions.
+This is useful for when you want more control over how you write your aggregates, for example to utilize the constructor of your class (not possible via interfaces), to only inject a dependency into one of the two command-handling methods, when you don't want to clutter your domain code with loads of generics but still want rich types, or if you simply just prefer thinking in functions.

 Here's an example: